 As display or art teas celebrate the earlier mentioned value of tea in the fabric of Chinese culture, they are typically presented at dinners and celebratory meals around holidays such as the new year and gatherings of family and friends.
 With steeping, these beautifully shaped leaves fold back and "bloom".
 Thousand Days can be served cold to adorn a summer table as thirst quenching sweet beverage while entertaining all.
 This lot is hand sewn: 2018 harvest season.

-Why we selected this tea.
 The best quality display teas are usually found in Fujian Province.
 It is arguable that the finest jasmine scented teas are also made in Fujian.
 Tasting various lots, we found this tea was well made in that the leaves hold together through multiple steps; and the jasmine scenting is natural and pleasing.

-Interesting facts about this tea.
 It is made with a varietal that has an unusually pliable leaf.
 The varietal grows in northern Fujian Province.
 The red flower within is Globe amaranth (Gomphrena globosa) is known as "Thousand Days Red".
 Tea is very slow to turn astringent.

-Brewing suggestions.
 Place one Nut in a sturdy wine glass, wine carafe or glass teapot (12- 16 ounces) in water temperature of about 195–205 degrees.
 Steep for 5 minutes as the leaves slowly unfurl and open.
 It will steep multiple times.
 Enjoy the show!